Successful Aging

 In the recently ended Diabetes Prevention Program study, sponsored by NIH's National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) and NIA with additional support by several other institutions, scientists found that moderate diet and exercise successfully delayed and possibly prevented participants from developing type 2 diabetes.

-diabetes , which is the main cause of kidney failure, limb amputations and new-onset blindness in adults, as well as a major cause of heart disease and stroke.
+About 16 million people in the United States have diabetes , which is the main cause of kidney failure, limb amputations and new-onset blindness in adults, as well as a major cause of heart disease and stroke.
 Type 2 diabetes accounts for up to 95 percent of all diabetes cases.

 "The most interesting aspect of the study in terms of aging was that diet and exercise worked better in those participants ages 60 and older," Dr. Salerno said.
-She noted that lifestyle changes prevented the disease at better rates than did the oral diabetes drug
+She noted that lifestyle changes prevented the disease at better rates than did the oral diabetes drug metformin, which was also tested during the program.

 Even before the diabetes prevention trial results, NIA researchers had realized the health benefits of regular physical activity by older people.
 For more, please read the "Exercise for Seniors" article.